 The bill amends the Social Welfare Act by adding Section 112l, which establishes guidelines for personal services agreements between individuals or their legally authorized representatives and service providers, including household members and relatives.
 It introduces two types of agreements: "qualified personal services agreements" and "affirmed personal services agreements."
 Payments made under these agreements are not considered divestments, provided they are at fair market value.
-Additionally, the bill outlines criteria for determining whether payments under non-qualified agreements are also exempt from divestment penalties, based on the individual's intent and purpose for asset transfer.
+Additionally, the bill outlines criteria for determining whether payments under personal services agreements are exempt from divestment penalties, emphasizing that the Department of Health and Human Services cannot presume these services are gratuitous.

 Statutes affected: